 5. Where Do We Want to Live, and What Kind of Careers Are Important to Us?

-These elements are linked, since most careers are still tied to a particular place.
+These elements are linked because most careers are still tied to a particular place.
 While no one can predict the future, it is valuable to share with your spouse-to-be if you see your current job as a dead end and desire to go back to school, or if you will happily work any kind of job available just to live in a coastal community.
 These goals and desires are a chance for you to work together to achieve what you both want.
 If your current goals are incompatible, now is a great time to talk about “trading off” on dream work and dream locations, letting one of you fulfill a goal for a few years before moving or changing directions for the other person to pursue their dreams.
 It’s all about compromise.

 While these conversations can be eye-opening and sometimes difficult, having these questions answered will solidify your new life together.
 Speaking with a minister or counselor to get the conversation going is also an option, since pre-marital counseling is a commonly offered option to many couples planning to marry.